You want to understand why the selected package returned an unsuccessful return code.

 17025 - Patch already installed (usually from MS Office)

-17028 - No product installed for contained patch (usually from MS Office)
+17028 - No product installed for the contained patch (usually from MS Office)

 17034 - Required patch does not apply to the machine (usually from MS Office)